cardillan/mindcode/doc/syntax/SYNTAX.markdown

 The requirement to declare variables explicitly helps to identify misspelled variable names, as unknown variable names cause compilation errors, and cases when a single variable is used for multiple different purposes, as repeated variable declarations also cause compilation errors.

 > [!TIP]
-> In strict mode, the additional constraints on variable names are not enforced.
-Variables can be named after linked blocks, and upper-case identifiers can be used for local variables, including function parameters.
+> In strict mode, there are no constraints on variable names.
+Variables may be named after linked blocks, and upper-case identifiers may be used for local variables, including function parameters.

 Example of a code adhering to the strict syntax: